Important Information for Scholarship Applicants

 Applicants must present a descriptive accounting of expenses associated with the proposed learning activity.
 Provide specific dollar amounts for each budget item and a total for the activity proposed.

 Funding may be used for registration fees and associated expenses of travel, lodging and incidentals.
-Partial funding may be awarded.
+Up to $500 will allowed for travel-related expenses, when travel is required.

 A maximum of $3,000 per person per year may be available.
 Preference will be given to applicants who have not been previously funded.